whylabs/whylogs-container/README.md

 # Required for uploading to whylabs.
 Specify an organization ID that is accessible with your WHYLABS_API_KEY.
 ORG_ID=org-10

+# Optional for forcing the container to send empty dataset profiles even when no data has been sent to it.
+# Without this, you won't actually get any profiles uploaded if you don't send data which can make it difficult
+# to tell if there is a problem or just no data flowing through by chance.
+EMPTY_PROFILE_DATASET_IDS = ["dataset-id-1", "dataset-id-2"]

 # OPTIONAL additional set of strings considered to be null values.
 # Do not include spaces or quotes around the strings.
 This value is picked up in the env
 # within whylogs-java at runtime.